 Slip and falls are a common source of injury in public places.
 If a slip and fall accident in Los Angeles occurs because the owner of the property where the slip and fall occurs did not keep the property safe, the owner may be held liable and be held responsible for paying for the victim’s injuries and potentially other damages.

 While many slip and falls do not cause serious injuries, they can result in fractures or in rare cases, death.
 The chance of serious injury increases when the slip and fall occurs in certain places of work, such as construction zones, or if the victim is elderly or has a previous injury which is aggravated by the fall.
 Below are some common causes of slip and falls and ways to prevent them.
-Contact a personal injury attorney to discuss the details or your case.
+Contact a slip and fall personal injury attorney to discuss the details or your case.

 Slip and Fall Accident in Los Angeles: Unmaintained Floors